 - Scattered Light Validate the unit level calibration of the grating scattered light

-Due to the nature the SOLSTICE design, continued exposure to ultraviolet solar radiation causes a gradual decay in the instrument sensitivity.
+Due to the nature the SOLSTICE design, continued exposure to ultraviolet solar radiation caused a gradual decay in the instrument sensitivity.
 We believe two distinct processes share responsibility for this decay—reduction in photocathode efficiency of our photomultiplier tubes with prolonged exposure and polymerization of the optical elements from exposure to hard x-rays.

-In order to model the resulting decay in instrument sensitivity, SOLSTICE observes an ensemble of stars at specific pre-selected wavelengths over the duration of the mission.
+In order to model the resulting decay in instrument sensitivity, SOLSTICE observed an ensemble of stars at specific pre-selected wavelengths over the duration of the mission.
 General information about this technique is also available.

 Prior to launch, SOLSTICE personnel selected approximately 30 different stars of spectral classes O, B, and A to observe during portions of the spacecraft orbit when the instrument does not observe the sun.
 Stars were selected according to visual magnitude, spectral class, and any known variability in apparent brightness.
 Only the brightest stars with no known variability were selected.
 After launch, the instrument began observing each star at every selected wavelength whenever possible.
 Certain stars were removed from the list upon determination of their pathological nature relative to others.